koosha-t/WeblogSessionizationSpark/README.md

 # WeblogSessionizationSpark
 Sessionizing Weblogs using Spark/Scala

+Please go to src/main/scala/com/paytm/challenge to see my scala source codes.

 I've conducted this challenge based of the following assumptions:

               (1) Sessions ONLY end when the user inactivity exceeds the inactivity threshold.
 The inactivity threshold has been set to 900 secs (15 mins) - but can bee changed in settings object.